-Conflict resolution comes with difficult consequences for some individuals, providing a stable and healthy work environment with accountability.
+Conflict resolution has difficult consequences for some individuals, providing a stable and healthy work environment with accountability.

 One challenging part of conflict resolution for leaders is accepting that they must take the first-person approach.

 That means not cowering behind documentation or administration.
-Instead, it’s laying out the consequences of a particular dispute, how they affect the employee, the business, and any future goals.
+Instead, it’s laying out the consequences of a particular dispute and how they affect the employee, the business, and any future goals.